satyalyadav/clarus-music/README.md

    This will start both the backend API server (on port 3000) and the Vite development server (on port 5173).
 Open your browser to the URL shown (typically `http://localhost:5173`).

-   **Note:** The backend server is required for Bandcamp URL metadata extraction.
-If you only need Apple Music search, you can run just the frontend with `npm run dev:frontend`.
+   **Note:** The backend server is required for Bandcamp URL metadata extraction and Spotify API calls.
+Both frontend and backend need to be running for full functionality.

 ## Usage

 1. **Add Songs**: Click "add song" and select audio files from your device.
-You can also paste Apple Music or Bandcamp URLs in the search field to automatically fill in song metadata (artist, album, cover art).
+You can also paste Spotify or Bandcamp URLs in the search field to automatically fill in song metadata (artist, album, cover art).
+For Spotify, you can also search by song name.
-2. **Organize**: Create albums, artists, genres, and playlists
+2. **Organize**: Create albums, artists, and playlists
 3. **Play Music**: Click any song to start playing
 4. **Enjoy**: Your library persists in your browser - no login needed!